Reviewed by Melinda (Santa) Gladden, LCSW

 Visit Post-Traumatic Stress Disorder Forums Online:

-There are a number of support forums online that you can use.
-One of the benefits of using online forums rather than support groups is that you can access them at any time.
+There are several support forums online that you can use.
 Where support groups meet at specific times, forums can often be used anywhere at any time, as long as you have an Internet connection.
 Here are some active online forums for people living with post-traumatic stress disorder:

 My PTSD forum